Close

 Payment options

 Brightside accepts Visa and Mastercard, as well as FSA and HSA cards.
 You will be billed monthly on the day you registered for your plan.
 You can cancel at any time.
 Brightside determines whether users are eligible for refunds on a case-by-case basis.
+Brightside accepts insurance from Cigna, Aetna, United Healthcare, and certain regional insurance carriers.
+Use its coverage checker or call your insurance carrier to verify coverage.
+If you don’t use insurance, you can enter the code “NCOA60” at checkout for a $60 discount on your first month.

 Customer reviews

 Brightside is not accredited with the BBB.
 To be accredited, a business must apply for accreditation and meet BBB accreditation standards, which include making a good-faith effort to resolve any consumer complaints.
-As of January 2023, Brightside has responded to 16 customer complaints in the last 12 months.
-It has a D- rating overall, with 1.38 out of 5 stars based on 13 reviews.
-On Trustpilot, Brightside Health has 1.7 out of 5 stars based on 20 reviews, a “Poor” rating.
-These low review scores are based on a small number of reviews and may not accurately reflect the experience of a majority of customers.
+As of December 2023, Brightside has responded to 45 customer complaints in the last 12 months.
+It has an A- rating overall, with 1.26 out of 5 stars based on 42 reviews.

-Positive reviews mention good experiences with individual providers and a good experience with the medication only plan.
+On Trustpilot, Brightside Health has 1.3 out of 5 stars based on 123 reviews, a “Bad” rating.
+These low review scores may not accurately reflect the experience of a majority of customers.
+Positive reviews mention good experiences with individual providers and a good experience with the medication-only plan.
 The negative reviews for Brightside mention problems with certain providers canceling or not showing up for appointments and issues with how the service was billed through their insurance.

 Our Reviews Team contacted Brightside directly to ask how the company responds to customer complaints and negative online reviews.
 Brightside stated that they “welcome feedback across these platforms and also encourage our clinicians and members to share feedback with us directly.
 We take all online reviews of our company very seriously and address each one individually–as well as seek out any patterns to improve our processes.
 While we strive to offer the highest quality care and experience, we recognize there is always room for improvement.”